 Clinical affiliating agencies require that students have their own health insurance.
-During the first semester, that the student is enrolled in the nursing program, s/he is required to submit a copy of insurance coverage.
+During the first semester that the student is enrolled in the nursing program, s/he is required to submit a copy of insurance coverage.
 Students are required to keep the nursing office updated of changes in an insurance carrier.
-If a student does not have private insurance s/he may purchase optional insurance through Northland Pioneer College.
-The College offers a group health plan through a major insurance company, especially designed for students attending Arizona community colleges, and offers excellent coverage for illnesses and accidents at reasonable rates.
-For an application or further information, contact your local Academic Advisor or the office of the Vice President for Student Services.
-No student will be permitted to attend clinical without current health insurance.
+If a student does not have private insurance s/he may purchase optional insurance through a group health plan designed for students attending a community college.
+Brochures are available in the Nursing Office at White Mountain Campus and online.
+Contact the Assistant to the Dean of Nursing and Allied Health for more information.